chethusss/MPW45_AN800_OCT26/README.md

 <br>

 **For Mac:<br>**
++ Open terminal on VSCode<br>
++ Install specified python version globally [run: brew install python@3.12]<br>
-+ Create a virtual environment named in the project directory with the specified python version.<br>
++ Create the virtual environment named in the project directory with the specified python version. [run: python3.12 -m venv .venv]<br>
++ Restart VSCode to let the app recognise the new .venv folder.<br>
 + Then pip install -r requirements.txt<br>
-+ Test that everything is set up well by running test.py
++ Test that everything is set up well by running: python test.py<br>

 <br>